mohammad-rowshan/mohammad-rowshan.github.io/_pages/about.md

 I’m Mohammad Rowshan, an Early-Career Academic (ECA) Fellow in the School of Electrical Engineering and Telecommunications at the University of New South Wales (UNSW), Sydney.

-The surname Rowshan (and variants such as Roshan, Roshna, and Roshni) comes from Persian, with broader Indo‑European roots, and means ‘light,’ ‘brightness,’ or ‘illumination.’
-It appears across West, Central, and South Asia and is also used as a given name, while retaining this core meaning.
+The surname Rowshan (and variants such as Roshan) originates from Persian, specifically the Old Iranian word Raoxšna.
+While it shares ancient Indo-European roots with the English word 'light' and the Latin 'lux,' it carries a deeper cultural meaning implies intellectual enlightenment and spiritual clarity.
+While often a surname in the West and South Asia, it is widely used as a given name across Central Asia (often transliterated as Raushan).
+The variants Roshna and Roshni are specific feminine derivatives, referring to a ‘ray of light’ or ‘lustre,’ and are used almost exclusively for women."
+Historically, it is cognate with the name Roxana, borne by the wife of Alexander the Great.

 I am open to opportunities in both academia and industry, including collaborations, projects, and positions.